-Management training is interwoven throughout the Texas A&M University Corpus Christi online Master of Business Administration program.
+Management training is an essential component of the Texas A&M University-Corpus Christi (TAMU-CC) online Master of Business Administration (MBA) program.
 Students cultivate high-level management skills, including the ability to provide team leadership in collaborative, problem-solving situations.
 They learn to communicate with diverse audiences through multiple channels and to solve problems using analysis-based decision-making tools.
 The curriculum includes the fundamentals of management as they apply to business disciplines including finance, economics, operations and marketing.

 Developing Management Skills Is Easier Without High Stakes